andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST FEW DAYS :
 __________________________________________________________________________

-[currently focusing on completing an electrical engineering project]
-- sorting algorithms :
-  - selection sort
-  - bubble sort
-- searching algorithms :
+- electrical engineering :
-  - linear
+  - troubleshooting - the value of capacitors and resistors :
-  - bisection
+    - handling voltage fluctuations
+    - dealing with unnecessary reactions to the falling edges of the system clock
+    - trial and error, or examining the integrity of cheap integrated circuits
 __________________________________________________________________________
 CHOSEN PROFESSIONAL PROJECT:
 __________________________________________________________________________